 - Consider joining business groups such as the IPSE, which provides a wide range of benefits including legal cover, and networking opportunities.

-- Keep up-to-date with the latest news via industry sites such as ContractorUK.
+- Keep up-to-date with the latest news via industry sites such as ContractorUK, where you can also find IT contract jobs.